-This weekend two movies opened, Gretel &Hansen and The Rhytm Section which are on 4th and 10th position respectiveley making $6.1mm the first one and $2.8mm the second one, which is not not bad for Gretel & Hansen since their budget was just $5million but certainly not good for The Rhythm Section which the buddet was $50mm (ouch…).
+This weekend two movies opened: Gretel & Hansel and The Rhytm Section, which are at the 4th and 10th position respectively making $6.1mm and $2.8mm so far, which is not not bad for Gretel & Hansel since their budget was just $5 million, but certainly not good for The Rhythm Section whose budget came in at $50million (ouch…).

-- Bad Boys for Life.
-The Will Smith and Martin Lawrence movie still is on number 1 since the opening weekend on January 17th tripling the original budget.
+- Bad Boys for Life: The Will Smith and Martin Lawrence movie is still number 1 since the opening weekend on January 17th, tripling the original budget.
 We are very happy about this one since there are two amazing latinas in it, Kate del Castillo and Paola Pena.

-- 1917.
-Sam Mendes’ masterpiece which has make him win Best Director for few awards in a row: Golden Globes, DGA, BAFTAS…
+- 1917: Sam Mendes’ masterpiece which has helped him win Best Director a few times now: at the Golden Globes, DGA, and BAFTAS.

-- Dolittle: Robert Downey Jr, Antonio Banderas and a bunch of CG animals are on number 3 with a gross of $127 millions but still, haven’t broken even.-
+- Dolittle: Robert Downey Jr, Antonio Banderas and a bunch of CGI animals are positioned at number 3 with a gross of $127 million, but still haven’t broken even.

-- Gretel & Hansel (not Hansel & Gretel) this Brothers Grimm adaptation with a very cool twist is doing very well for its low budget.
-A must watch if you ar einto fantasy-horror-thriller.
+- Gretel & Hansel (not Hansel & Gretel) is a Brothers Grimm adaptation with a very cool twist, and it’s doing well for its low budget.
+A must watch if you are into fantasy-horror-thriller.

-- Jumanji: The Next Level: Is still in the top 5 with a gross of $754mm making Sony and The Rock very happy (and rich).
+- Jumanji: The Next Level: Is still in the top 5 with a gross of $754 million making Sony and The Rock very happy (and rich).

-- The Gentleman: Guy’s Ritchie action crime movie.
-Even if you are not into crime movies, you might just want to watch it for the amazing ensemble cast.-
+- The Gentleman: Guy Ritchie’s action crime movie.
+Even if you are not into crime movies, you might just want to watch it for the amazing ensemble cast.

-- Star Wars: Episode IX – The Rise of Skywalker: Even thought the movie was initially received with a lot of backlash, is still on the top 10.
+- Star Wars: Episode IX – The Rise of Skywalker: Even though the movie was initially received with a lot of backlash, it’s still in the top 10.

-- Little Women: The remake already doble their budget, so another win for Sony.-
+- Little Women: The remake already doubled their budget, so another win for Sony.

 - The Rhythm Section: A weak start, let’s see how it evolves.

 And yours?
-What was your favorite one?
+What was your favorite movie this month?
 Comment below!